 The student becomes familiar with the principles of preparing pigeons for endoscopy and X-ray (with or without contrast).
-During the class indications for performing diagnostic tests, protocols for conducting anaesthesia and most frequently performed X-ray projections (depending on an organ) are discussed.
-Students independently evaluate radiographs.
+During the classes are discussed indications for performing diagnostic tests, the student learns protocols for conducting anesthesia and are discussed most frequently performed X-ray projections (depending on an organ).
+Students independently evaluated radiographs.